 Most monitors have narrower viewing angles than TVs, so that’s to be expected, and if you’re a hardcore gamer, it won’t bother you.
 The great thing about the HP Omen 25 monitor is that there’s no blur or ghosting, which helps you focus more on your precise movements and targets and enjoy the high-voltage capabilities.
 Compare the HP with another high-quality gaming monitor like you’ll find in our ASUS VG278h 3D monitor review.

 The HP Omen 25 allows you to adjust settings like response time so you can enjoy one millisecond of Hz response time speed.
-Adjust the response time to suit your needs anywhere from the default of 7 milliseconds to as little as 1.
+Adjust the response time to suit your needs anywhere from the default of 7 milliseconds to as little as 1ms.
 Somewhere in between is generally recommended for best results.

 The monitor has a 144Hz display but lacks any special gaming features like crosshairs you can customize.
 However, it does have AMD FreeSync that enables you to sync your monitor’s refresh rate to the frame rate of your AMD graphics card.